dappforce/subsocial-docs/docs/basics/creator-staking/active-staking.md

 Active Staking allows stakers to boost their rewards by actively engaging with good content on the network.
 Active Staking is notably more complex than Passive Staking, so let's look at an example to see how it works.

-If Alice stakes 700 SUB, she will also receive 700 points, which will reset daily. **For each post that Alice likes in a day, her rewards pot will increase by 10%, up to 100%** (this may be changed to, for example, a 5% increase per like instead of 10%).
+If Alice stakes 700 SUB in Passive Staking, she will also receive 700 points that she can use in active staking, which will be reset daily To maximize her point usage, she will need to use all 700 everyday.
+**Every post that Alice likes during the day will increase her Active Staking rewards pot (which is separate from her Passive Staking rewards) by 10%, up to 100%** (this may be changed to, for example, a 5% increase per like instead of 10%).
-Every week, the system will take a snapshot of all posts created during the previous week and distribute rewards.
-If Alice liked a full 70 posts the previous week (10 likes per day), her rewards pot will be 100% full.
+Every week, rewards will be distributed to stakers and authors.
+In order for Alice to maximize her rewards pot for the week, she will need to like 10 posts per day, every day of the week.

-Alice will receive 50% of it, and the other 50% will be distributed to the authors of the posts Alice liked.
+Alice’s reward pot will be split 50/50 between Alice and authors of the posts that she liked.
 If she liked more than 70 posts, her points will be split accordingly:

 - 700 points / 10 likes → 70 points per like
 - 700 points / 20 likes → 35 points per like

-Thus, she can support more authors and content, but with fewer rewards for each.
+Thus, she can support more authors and content, but with fewer rewards for each particular author.
 Her rewards will not be changed regardless of how many posts she liked, as long as she liked at least 10 per day.

 **If Alice earned 100 SUB in passive staking rewards the previous week, and liked enough posts to maximize her rewards pot, she will receive an extra 50 SUB, for a total of 150 SUB.**
 The other 50 SUB will be distributed to the authors of the posts that Alice liked, based on points.

 In order to ensure a healthy % of stakers are active, a reward multiplier exists.

 ### The Reward Multiplier

 The Active Staking system includes a feature called the “Reward Multiplier,” which enhances the rewards you earn based on overall staker activity.
 Here’s how it works in simple terms:

 1. **Base Calculation**: Your base rewards in the Active Staking system are determined by your passive staking rewards.
 For instance, if you earned 100 SUB through passive staking, that’s your starting point for Active Staking rewards.